-You’re in the market for the best ping pong table and you need some advice.
+So you want to play table tennis and in the market for the best ping pong table for you?
 Well you’ve come to the right place!
 Ping pong is one of those must have games for any recreation room.
-This review covers the type of tables available, differences to look out for and what’s best suited for your household or workplace.
+This round up covers the popular tables available, differences to look out for and what’s best suited for your household or workplace.

 We hope you find our recommendations useful.
 Just so you know we may collect a small commission from links on this page.

 Our Best Table Tennis Table Recommendations:

 |Barrington Fremont||Indoor||$$||Check Price|

 |JOOLA Rally TL

 Price: $$ | Surface thickness: 18mm MDF | Frame: Steel frame | Design: Separate halves / Rollaway | Weight: 220 lbs | Colours: Blue, Black, BiancoSky | Playback: Yes | Paddle & Ball Storage: Yes | Warranty: 1 year

 - Stylish design